EICR Certificate Cost

 What Is NICEIC?

 NICEIC is an accredited certification that provides industry-recognised assessments to various areas of the building sector.
-Electricians and other tradespersons can become registered with NICEIC to confirm liability of designing, commissioning and maintenance of electrical installations.
+Electricians and other tradespersons can become registered with NICEIC to confirm liability for designing, commissioning and maintenance of electrical installations.

 What Should I Do If My Landlord Isn't Fixing An Electrical Issue?